dedoogong/asrada/README.md

 In case of DAN, I replaced the existing Theano based DAN with TF based one for optimization.
 Please refer to DataPrepare.py for DB setup in npz format. run DAN.py for training.
 I uploaded pre built image set in npz format in dropbox.

+## UPDATE ## It runs > 25 FPS.
+I modified the existing net architecture a lot.
+I removed all stage 2 net and replaced all conv with separable dw conv(270MB->7MB!!). it runs x2 faster!!
+Please use DAN_stage1_spdw.py instead of DAN.py

 In case of DeepHand, please download quantized_graph.pb for testing.
  I use just middle part of the whole model, 'PoseNet'.
 I removed 'HandSegNet' and 'PosePriorNet, ViewPointNet' and I quantized the 'PoseNet' part to get the reduced and faster model.
 Size is changed from 188.4MB(2 pickles) -> 70 MB(1 frozen pb) -> 17.6 MB(1 quantized_graph.pb)